Mechanical clock keys

 French Style Clock Key

 Single end french style steel clock key available in all sizes.
 Although this key is the usual style for French clocks, it can be used on any clock.
-Please use the clock key chart and directions in the tabs to determine what key will fit your clock.
+Please use the clock key chart and directions in the tabs to determine what key will fit the clock.